vrnetlab/vrnetlab/README.md

 . vrnetlab.sh
 ```
 2. Login via ssh to router vr1, you can optionally specify a username.
 If no
 username is provided, the default of vrnetlab will be used.
+If sshpass is
+installed, you will not be promted for password when you login with the default
+username.
 ```
 vrssh vr1 myuser
 ```